realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

  - ## Functional Programming 1950s-Present
    - ### Main Idea: Immutability & No Side Effects
-     - Functional Programming's main idea is to avoid "side effects" and "shared mutable state" of the program
+     - Functional Programming's main idea is to avoid "side effects" and "shared mutable state" of the program.
+     - One way is to is to make the state of the program unchangeable.
+Changes can only be made by creating a new state based on the a copy of the old state, and then returning the new state as the result of a function.
+     - BOOP style is a form of "Functional Programming" as the state of the program is immutable and passed as arguments to the functions, and a new state is returned as the result of the calls to the functions.
    - All functions in the core of the application return a value and have no "side effects" on any other "state" of the program.
    - It's more of a style of programming than a "paradigm" as it can be used in any language, but it's most effective